 Regular contribution limit.
 Each year, you may contribute up to 100 percent of your includible compensation to the Commonwealth's 457 Plan, not to exceed the limit set by the Internal Revenue Service (IRS), which is updated from time to time.
-Includible compensation is the creditable compensation you receive from your employer, less any amount you may be using to purchase VRS service credit on a tax-deferred basis.
-You will receive an employer cash match equal to 50 percent of your contributions, not to exceed \$20 per pay period.
+Includible compensation is the compensation you receive from your employer, less any amount you may be using to purchase VRS creditable service on a tax-deferred basis.
 Contributions to your pre-tax account are not subject to federal or Virginia income taxes but are subject to employment taxes, such as FICA.